AdrienLibert/rusty-jq/README.md

 A **blazing-fast** jq-like JSON query engine for Python, written in Rust.

-`rusty-jq` compiles jq filter expressions into an optimized Rust pipeline and processes JSON using [simd-json] for accelerated parsing — delivering **up to 9x lower latency** than the standard `jq` Python bindings.
+`rusty-jq` compiles jq filter expressions into an optimized Rust pipeline and processes JSON using [simd-json] for SIMD-accelerated parsing — delivering **up to 9x lower latency** than the standard `jq` Python bindings.

 ---